satyamrkushwaha/satyam-weekday-assignment/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000] to view it in your browser.

-Once the development server is running, you can access the platform in your web browser at http://localhost:3000. exit
+Once the development server is running, you can access the platform in your web browser at http://localhost:3000
 ```

 ## Technologies Used